-All dividends reinvested through the Plan and all optional cash purchases will be used to purchase, in our sole discretion, either newly-issued shares directly from us or shares on the open market or a combination thereof.
-Shares purchased directly from us will consist of authorized but unissued shares of common stock.
+All dividends reinvested through the Plan and all optional cash purchases will be used to purchase, in our sole discretion, either newly-issued shares directly from us or shares on the open market.
+Shares purchased directly from us will consist of authorized but unissued shares of our common stock.